 Quite often, they were set out during the final night of Las Posadas, which is the symbolic representation of when Mary and Joseph were seeking shelter in Bethlehem before Jesus was born.
 Children also carry small farolitos as they re-enact Las Posadas, taking them from house to house while people follow and sing.
 These celebrations take place each night for the nine nights before Christmas, and include rituals like music, prayers, and big feasts.

 How to Use Luminarias and Farolitos

-Make Your Own
+How to Make Your Own Lights

-Just purchase paper bags, votive candles and gather some sand.
-Crafty people will cut holiday shapes in the bags.
-Fill each bag with several inches of sand and press the votive candle in the center of the sand so that the flame does not touch the paper.
+Making luminarias or farolitos is fairly easy.
+Paper bags, votive candles, and sand can be purchased at an arts and crafts store.
+Crafty people often cut holiday shapes in the bags for an added festive touch.
+To make your own lights, simply fill each bag with several inches of sand and press the votive candle in the center of it so that the flame does not touch the paper.
 To avoid the risk of fire, you can also use battery-operated, electric candles.

 For the novice, begin by lining your walkway, rather than your roof.
 It is best to choose a dry night with little wind for this project.
 Luminarias with votives, or tea lights, will usually burn for about four hours before going out.

 Where to See Southwest Holiday Light Displays

 These locations put on a show for some of the Southwest region's most impressive displays of holiday lights: